Mumble-SRL/MBMessagesSwift/Readme.md

 })
 ```

-MBurger has 2 default topics that you should use in order to guarantee the correct functtionality of the engagement platform:
+MBurger has 2 default topics that you should use in order to guarantee the correct functionality of the engagement platform:

 * `MBMessages.projectPushTopic`: this topic represents all devices registred to push notifications for this project
 * `MBMessages.devicePushTopic`: this topic represents the current device